ayosprakob/grassmanntn/README.md

 ```
 cU = U.hconjugate('ij,a')
 ```
-Of course, you need to identify the index separation first.
+Of course, you need to identify the index separation first (in this case, it is `ij` and `a`).
 Hermitian conjugate is only well-defined when the indices are separated into two groups, corresponding to the two matrix indices.